kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 </p>
 -->

+### Currently...

-I am currently a Ph.D. student at Columbia University, focusing on theoretical computer science, with particular interest in machine learning, algorithms, and statistics.
+I am a Ph.D. student at Columbia University, focusing on theoretical computer science, with particular interest in machine learning, algorithms, and statistics.
 I am extremely fortunate to be advised by [Professor Daniel Hsu](http://www.cs.columbia.edu/~djhsu/) and [Professor Alex Andoni](http://www.mit.edu/~andoni/).
 I am supported by an NSF Graduate Research Fellowship.
 I am affiliated with the [Computer Science department](http://www.cs.columbia.edu/), particularly the [Theory group](http://www.cs.columbia.edu/theory/) and the [Machine learning group](http://www.cs.columbia.edu/areas/machine/), as well as the [Data Science Institute](http://datascience.columbia.edu/).
 For more details, either check out this website or see my <a href="{{ site.baseurl }}/about/cv.pdf" title="cv"> [CV] </a>.
 My Github repository is located at <a href = "https://github.com/kiranvodrahalli" title="github"> https://github.com/kiranvodrahalli </a>.
 I enjoy reading in my free time --- you can check out what books I've particularly enjoyed at my [GoodReads](https://www.goodreads.com/review/list/6132224) page.
 My [LinkedIn](https://www.linkedin.com/in/kiranvodrahalli/) has some additional miscellaneous information.
 I prefer to be contacted by email at [kiran . vodrahalli AT \<univ\> . edu](mailto:kiran.vodrahalli@columbia.edu) or by tweet [@kiranvodrahalli](https://twitter.com/kiranvodrahalli).

 ---

+### Research Interests

 My primary area of research is provable algorithms and models for computational inference and optimization.
 Many of my interests can be summarized by the phrase ''non-worst-case analysis for machine learning algorithms.''
 I like conditions that constrain the problem space that are easy to check.
 I believe theory informs practice, and practice informs theory.
 I am particularly interested in the following broad areas: